quozd/awesome-dotnet/README.md

 ## WebSocket

-* [SignalR](https://github.com/SignalR/SignalR) - Library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications
 * [Fleck](https://github.com/statianzo/Fleck) - Fleck is a WebSocket server implementation in C#.
 Branched from the Nugget project
+* [SignalR](https://github.com/SignalR/SignalR) - Library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications
+* [SuperSocket](https://github.com/kerryjiang/SuperSocket) - SuperSocket is a light weight extensible socket application framework
 * [Websocket-Sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server
+* [WebSocket4NET](https://websocket4net.codeplex.com) - WebSocket client for .NET 2.0+, Xamarin, Mono, Silverlight, Windows Phone, & WinRT
 * [XSockets](http://xsockets.net/) - Provides a great set of tools for you to build real-time applications on the Microsoft.NET plattform and much more
-* [WebSocket4NET](https://websocket4net.codeplex.com) - WebSocket client for .NET 2.0+, Xamarin, Mono, Silverlight, Windows Phone, & WinRT
 * [WampSharp](https://github.com/Code-Sharp/WampSharp) - A C# implementation of [The Web Application Messaging Protocol](http://wamp.ws) - a protocol that provides messaging patterns of Remote Procedure Calls and Publish/Subscribe over WebSockets.

 ## Windows Services